adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 scrapy shell https://www.techcrunch.com
 ```

 This shell is very helpful to play around and figure out how to extract the data.
-Here are some commands you can try one by one :
+Here are some commands you can try one by one:

 ```py
 response.css(".post-block")